-- •Upload homework to the appropriate Schoology Assignment folder each week.
-Students must submit their work by scanning their homework pages and uploading it into the Schoology assignment window. - Check Schoology frequently for updates, homework assignments, and important documents.
+- •Upload homework to the appropriate Canvas assignment folder each week.
+Students must submit their work by scanning their homework pages and uploading it into the Schoology assignment window. - Check Canvas frequently for updates, homework assignments, and important documents.

 STUDENT EVALUATION: GRADING